wcabus/doom-sharp/README.md

 # DooM#

-This is a port of the [DooM source code](https://github.com/id-Software/DOOM/tree/master/linuxdoom-1.10) to C#, currently targeting .NET 6
+This is a vanilla port of the [DooM source code](https://github.com/id-Software/DOOM/tree/master/linuxdoom-1.10) to C#, currently targeting .NET 6.

+We currently support two platforms:
+* Windows, via WPF and MAUI
+* Android

 ## Getting started